pivotal/cf-onboarding/PREP_CHECKLIST.md

 ## Checklist

 ### Communication
+- [ ] Several weeks before: send out an email to the participants reminding them that they are signed up and to clear their calendars.
+You can find a template in FACILITATING.md.
 - [ ] Send out an email to each of the participants.
 You can find a template in FACILITATING.md.

 ### IaaS Setup